 How long are your rides going to be?

 Be realistic.
 Make sure you’re honest about the type of riding you’ll be doing, and get the bike that fills that role.
 There are far too many full-carbon dust collectors sitting in garages, the result of overambitious bike purchases.
 If you’re going to be casually riding on paths, look for bikes that excel at casual path rides.
 We don’t all need race bikes.
 Poke around and find a bike that suits your needs.

 Once you’ve landed on a model of bike, it's time to choose your size.

-With sizing determined, buy your bike: it's only a few clicks away:
+With sizing determined, buy your bike.

 Once your bike arrives, inspect the box for damage.
 If the box is torn, folded, or mutilated, refuse delivery.
 The packaging should be in good order, with no holes or tears.
 This is your bike we're talking about!